Zero-added-loss entanglement multiplexing using time-bin spectral shearing

 In Fig.~\ref{fig:Sinefreqshfit}, the fitted amplitude, corresponding to the maximum shift, is 1.007~GHz and 1.02~GHz for the long and short path, respectively, which is nearly identical as desired for time bins.
 By using Eq.~\eqref{eq:DelfS} for our experimental parameters, we estimate about 1.2-1.5~GHz shift.
 The difference is likely due in part to (1) pulse width being appreciable compared to the duration of the shearing waveform, (2) unaccounted for additional insertion loss into the modulator and frequency-dependence in $V_{\pi}$, and (3) some averaging of the center-frequency drift of the laser which was about 100~MHz.

 Having established and characterized our ability to apply a controllable frequency shift via spectral shearing, we turn our attention to characterizing the compatibility of spectral shearing with time-bin pulses.
 For this, we introduce another waveform in Fig.~\ref{fig:833MSinefreqshPD} which shows a sine wave at 833~MHz whose frequency is chosen such that one time bin is approximately on the maximum slope (e.g., rising edge) and the other time bin is at zero slope (e.g., a peak).
 This waveform is chosen to illustrate the deleterious phase shift from not applying the same frequency shift to both time bins.

-In our testing with several waveforms, after applying a frequency shift to the time bins, they propagate to an analyzer time-bin interferometer.
+{Our compatibility testing of frequency shearing on time bins included tests} with several waveforms, after applying a frequency shift to the time bins {using a given waveform}, the {time bins} propagate to an analyzer time-bin interferometer.
 The output power of which is measured and used for time-bin phase stabilization.